dancankimutai/minicash-app/README.md

     - `transactionStatus` and `setTransactionStatus` to track the status of the withdrawal transaction.
 3. The `useAccount` hook is called, which retrieves the user's blockchain account information.
 4. A `useEffect` hook is used to update `userAddress` whenever `address` or `isConnected` changes.
 If the user is connected and an address is available, `userAddress` is set to `address`.
 5. The `handleWithdraw` function is declared.
 This function sets `loading` to `true`, calls `transferCUSD` to perform the withdrawal, updates `transactionStatus` to `"complete"` if the operation is successful, and displays a success message using `toast.success`.
 If an error occurs, an error message is displayed using `toast.error`.
 Regardless of the outcome, `loading` is set to `false` at the end.
-This ensures that when withdrawal is occurring the button will display a spinning animation and display sending and when its complete it returns to normal and allows the user to withdraw again.
+This ensures that when the withdrawal is occurring the button will display a spinning animation and display sending and when it's complete it returns to normal and allows the user to withdraw again.
 6. We then create the input fields for the address and amount.

-In summary the code sets up a connection to the Celo blockchain using the user's minipay wallet, allows the user to input withdrawal details, and performs the withdrawal operation when the user clicks the button.
+In summary, the code sets up a connection to the Celo blockchain using the user's minipay wallet, allows the user to input withdrawal details, and performs the withdrawal operation when the user clicks the button.

 If you get an error that react-toastify isn’t installed you can install it by running
 ``` sh